 Bitcoin pricing information is available on a 24-hour basis from various financial information service providers or Bitcoin Network information sites such as Tradeblock.com or Bitcoincharts.com.
-The spot price and bid/ask spreads may also be available directly from Bitcoin Exchanges.
-As of the date of this Annual Report, the constituent Bitcoin Exchanges of the Index were Bittrex, Bitstamp, Coinbase Pro, itBit and Kraken.
+The spot price and bid/ask spreads may also be available directly from Digital Asset Exchanges.
+As of December 31, 2020, the constituent Digital Asset Exchanges of the Index were Coinbase Pro, Bitstamp, Kraken and LMAX Digital.
 Effective February 17, 2017, OKCoin was removed from the Index due to a suspension in withdrawals.
 Bitfinex was also previously included in the Index and was removed on May 3, 2017 due to difficulties withdrawing fiat currencies from its Taiwanese banks, and as a result, it stopped accepting incoming wires, leading to volatility in the price of Bitcoin on Bitfinex.
 In response to removing Bitfinex, the Index Provider added Kraken to the Index on May 3, 2017.
 On October 20, 2017, the Index Provider removed Kraken from the Index due to inconsistencies in the trade data timestamps.
 On January 15, 2019, the Index Provider added back Kraken and also added Bittrex to the Index.
+On January 19, 2020, as part of a scheduled quarterly review, the Index Provider delisted the Bittrex constituent and added the LMAX Digital constituent.
+On April 6, 2020, the Index Provider removed itBit and did not add any constituents as part of its scheduled quarterly review.
+The Index Provider may remove or add Digital Asset Exchanges to the Index in the future at its discretion.
 Market prices for the Shares will be available from a variety of sources, including brokerage firms, information websites and other information service providers.
 In addition, on each business day the Trust's website will provide pricing information for the Shares.